dividiti/ck-caffe/README.md

  $ ck run program:caffe-classification
 ```

-Note, that you will be asked to select a jpeg image from available CK data sets.
+Note that you will be asked to select a JPEG image from available CK data sets.
-We added standard demo images (cat.jpg, catgrey.jpg, fish-bike.jpg, computer_mouse.jpg)
+We have added standard demo images (`cat.jpg`, `catgrey.jpg`, `fish-bike.jpg`, `computer_mouse.jpg`)
 to the ['ctuning-datasets-min' repository](https://github.com/ctuning/ctuning-datasets-min).

-You can list them via
+You can list them via:
 ```
  $ ck pull repo:ctuning-datasets-min
  $ ck search dataset --tags=dnn
 ```

 ### Participating in collaborative evaluation and optimization of various Caffe engines and models (on-going crowd-benchmarking)
-It is now possible to participate in crowd-benchmarking of Caffe via
+You can participate in crowd-benchmarking of Caffe via:
 ```
 $ ck crowdbench caffe --user={your email or ID to acknowledge contributions} --env.CK_CAFFE_BATCH_SIZE=5
 ```

-During collaborative benchmarking, you can select various engines (will be build on your machine)
+During collaborative benchmarking, you can select various engines (which will be built on your machine)
 and models for evaluation.

 You can also manually install additional flavours of Caffe engines across diverse hardware
-and OS (Linux/Windows/Android on odroid, RPi, ARM, Intel, AMD, NVIDIA, etc)
+and OS (Linux/Windows/Android on Odroid, Raspberry Pi, ARM, Intel, AMD, NVIDIA, etc.)
 as described [here](https://github.com/dividiti/ck-caffe/wiki/Installation).

 You can also install extra models as following: